bekk/bekk-christmas/post/react/draft-back-to-basics.md

 **What**

 Babel is a "transpiler" for JavaScript.
 A transpiler is a tool used to take a high-level programming language and turn it into another (or same) high-level programming language.
-In our case, babel takes JavaScript code and turns it into backwards compatible JavaScript code.
+In our case, Babel takes JavaScript code and turns it into backwards compatible JavaScript code.

 **Why**